Kyriebrown/mazerunner/README.md

     A utility-first CSS framework used for all layout, spacing, typography, and component styling.

 * **JavaScript (ES6+ Module)**
-    This is the engine of the entire application, running inside a single `<script type="module">` tag.
+    This is the engine of the entire application, located in the `mazerunner.js` file.
 It is responsible for:
     * **DOM Manipulation:** Dynamically generating the grid cells and handling all user click events for setting up the maze.
     * **Environment Logic:** Defining the maze environment, including states, actions, and the reward system (the `step` function).
     * **DQN Algorithm:** Implementing the core reinforcement learning logic, including the experience replay buffer (`replayBuffer`), the epsilon-greedy policy (`getAction`), and the main training loop (`startTraining`).